george24601/notes/Specific/service/springCloud/cloudConfig.md

 To avoid surprises, you should ensure that only one entry is present in the known_hosts file for the Git server and that it is matching with the URL you provided to the config server.
 If you used a hostname in the URL, you want to have exactly that in the known_hosts file, not the IP.
 The repository is accessed using JGit, so any documentation you find on that should be applicable.
 HTTPS proxy settings can be set in ~/.git/config or in the same way as for any other JVM process via system properties (-Dhttps.proxyHost and -Dhttps.proxyPort).

+1. AWS CodeCommit URIs always look like https://git-codecommit.${AWS_REGION}.amazonaws.com/${repopath}.
+2. If your Git URI matches the CodeCommit URI pattern (above) then you must provide valid AWS credentials in the username and password, or in one of the locations supported by the default credential provider chain.
+AWS EC2 instances may use IAM Roles for EC2 Instances.
+3. The aws-java-sdk-core jar is an optional dependency.
+If the aws-java-sdk-core jar is not on your classpath, then the AWS Code Commit credential provider will not be created regardless of the git server URI.
 By default, the JGit library used by Spring Cloud Config Server uses SSH configuration files such as ~/.ssh/known_hosts and /etc/ssh/ssh_config when connecting to Git repositories using an SSH URI.